Updated Guidance on Road Transport Contractual Chain Order – Fuel Cost Recovery – 2026 and Tip Truck Owner Driver Policy

 Principal contractors have a contractual obligation to ensure through the sub-contracting supply chain that tip truck owner drivers are paid at least the applicable minimum rates of pay specified in the Policy, as updated from time to time.

-The Order does not impact obligations currently imposed under the Policy.
+The Order does not impact obligations imposed under the Policy.
 Principal contractors continue to have a contractual obligation to ensure through the sub-contracting supply chain that tip truck owner drivers are paid at least the applicable minimum rates of pay specified in the Policy.

-Suggested Fuel Levy Adjustment
+Fuel Levy Adjustment and Backpay

-Example: If fuel on the Wednesday used for calculation is at $2.089 per litre, there would be a $0.246 difference ($2.089 -$1.843 =$0.246).
+Example: If fuel on the Wednesday used for calculation (i.e. 22 April 2026) was at $2.405 per litre, there would be a $0.562 difference ($2.405 -$1.843 =$0.562).

-For a Tandem truck which is assumed to use 8 litres of fuel per hour this would result in a $1.97/hr fuel levy adjustment (8.0L × 0.246 = $1.97/hr).
+For a Tandem truck which is assumed to use 8 litres of fuel per hour this results in a $4.50/hr fuel levy adjustment (8.0L × 0.562 = $4.50/hr).

 (Note: Use scroll bar at bottom of table to view all columns)